Using the Amazon S3 Connector

 Click on the file chooser button to view the files in your Amazon S3 account.
 Select the file that you want to load and click Open.

-Add a Read Document operator between the Read Amazon S3 operator and the result port:
+If you have not already installed the Text Processing extension for RapidMiner Studio, please go to the marketplace and do so now.
+Then add a Read Document operator between the Read Amazon S3 operator and the result port:

 Run the process!
 In the Results perspective, you should see a single document containing the content of the log file.